lawrancej/CompilerDesign/index.md

 ---------------------
 ### What is an abstract syntax tree?

+An [abstract syntax tree (AST)](http://en.wikipedia.org/wiki/Abstract_syntax_tree) is simply a tree representation of the structure of source code.
+Each node of the tree represents a part of the code.

+The "abstract" part of the AST comes from the fact that the tree does not represent the syntax down to the character level.
+Tokens like parenthesis and brackets are not nodes on the tree, and are instead represented implicitly by the structure of the tree itself.

+If the code cannot be represented accurately as a tree, the parsed language is not [context-free](#what-is-a-context-free-language).

 ### What is the difference between an abstract syntax tree and a parse tree?

 ### What is the visitor design pattern?